umesh100/Caesar-Decryptor/README.md

 ## Overview

-An approach to encrypt/decrypt words using ceasar cipher.If no key is given, bruteforce method is applied and compared to dictionary
+An approach to encrypt/decrypt words using ceasar cipher.If no key is given, bruteforce is used to compare each output with dictionary

 ## CaesarEngine
 -Takes user input, and stores it in string array using buffer reader